Joseph McCarthy: Legacy

 William Bennett, former Reagan Administration Secretary of Education, summed up his perspective in his 2007 book America: The Last Best Hope:

 House Un-American Activities Committee

 McCarthy's hearings are often incorrectly conflated with the hearings of the House Un-American Activities Committee (HUAC).
 HUAC is best known for its investigations of Alger Hiss and the Hollywood film industry, which led to the blacklisting of hundreds of actors, writers, and directors.
-HUAC was a House committee, and as such it had no formal connection to McCarthy, who served in the Senate, although the existence of the House Un-American Activities Committee thrived in part as a result of McCarthy's activities.
+Although the HUAC, being a House committee, had no formal connection to Senator McCarthy, it thrived in part as a result of his activities.
 HUAC was active for 37 years (1938–1975).